Disclosure: Some affiliate links are provided below. Learn more.

 - A piece of rope or string (to hang your wreath)

 - A variety of Australian native greenery, pre-dried.

 Some preliminary notes:

-- Here is a picture of the Australian natives I used in my DIY wreath.
+- Here is a picture of the Australian natives I used.
 The bottom left and top right are wattle branches.
 From a quick google search, I think the bottom left is ‘Queensland silver wattle’ and the top right is ‘Golden rain wattle’.
 The bottom right is eucalyptus plant, but I’m not up to the challenge of picking out its exact species from the 894 species of eucalyptus native to Australia.
 If you know what type of eucalyptus this is (or if I have made a mistake identifying the wattle), please let me know in the comments.
 I’ll be very grateful for your wisdom as I am only just learning how to identify sub-species of Australian natives.

 - I used pre-dried leaves for my DIY Australian native wreath.
 I dry my leaves by tying them in bundles and hanging them from a beam in my garage.
 You can use fresh leaves, but bear in mind that they will lose some volume as they air dry.